-The requirements mentioned in Article 5(a) of the RoHS Directive for the inclusion of materials and components of EEE for specific applications in the list in Annex III are met for mercury in tri-band phosphor linear fluorescent T8 lamps for general lighting not exceeding 3.5 mg per lamp as summarized in Table 1:
+The requirements mentioned in Article 5(a) of the RoHS Directive for the inclusion of materials and components of EEE for specific applications in the list in Annex III are met for mercury in tri-band phosphor linear fluorescent T5 and T8 lamps with long lifetime for general lighting not exceeding 5 mg per lamp as summarized in Table 1:

-Requirement according RoHS Article 5(a) Status for mercury in linear fluorescent T8 lamps for general lighting not exceeding 3.5 mg per lamp their elimination or substitution via design changes or materials and components which do not require any of the materials or substances listed in Annex II is scientifically or technically impracticable, The replacement of Mercury in T8 linear fluorescent lamps is scientifically and technically impracticable.
-In some cases T8 lamps can be replaced by LED based alternatives.
+Requirement according RoHS Article 5(a) Status for mercury in linear fluorescent lamps for general lighting with long lifetime not exceeding 5 mg per lamp their elimination or substitution via design changes or materials and components which do not require any of the materials or substances listed in Annex II is scientifically or technically impracticable, The replacement of mercury in linear fluorescent lamps is scientifically and technically impracticable.
+LED based lamps are not fully compatible to replace conventional linear lamps in existing applications.
 Alternatively installed luminaires can be replaced with very high socioeconomic impact by mercury-free fixtures.
-Both LED based solutions require lead in materials and electronic applications currently exempted according Annex III of the RoHS Directive. the reliability of substitutes is not ensured, Substitution of fluorescent lamps or the corresponding fixtures with LED-based solutions require in most cases qualified professionals to perform the installation.
+Both LED options require lead in materials and electronic applications currently exempted according Annex III of the RoHS Directive. the reliability of substitutes is not ensured, Substitution of fluorescent lamps or the corresponding fixtures with LED-based solutions require in most cases qualified professionals to perform the installation.
 This can inevitably not be assured.
 Correctly installed LED based lamps and luminaires are considered to be reliable. the total negative environmental, health and consumer safety impacts caused by substitution are likely to outweigh the total environmental, health and consumer safety benefits thereof.
 Consumer safety is given if LED-based lamps are installed according the manufacturers advise.
 In most cases qualified professionals have to do this.
 Based on recent studies LED based lamps show comparable energy efficiency, hence cannot be considered as more beneficial to environment in all situations.
 It has to be analyzed case by case whether a fluorescent lamp can be technically replaced and whether the substitute LED based lamp can fully fulfill all required functionalities.

-Table 1: Requirements according RoHS Article 5/a) and their fulfilment for mercury in T8 linear fluorescent lamps for general lighting not exceeding 3.5 mg per lamp
+Table 1: Requirements according RoHS Article 5/a) and their fulfilment for mercury in linear fluorescent lamps for general lighting with a long lifetime (>25.000h) not exceeding 5 mg per lamp.

-For this reason an exemption for mercury in lamps covered by this exemption is required with a maximum validity period and with no expiry date.
+For this reason an exemption for mercury in lamps covered by the exemption is required with a maximum validity period and with no expiry date.